lvgl/lvgl/docs/get-started/quick-overview.rst

 recommended to get started in a simulator first.

 LVGL is ported to many IDEs to be sure you will find your favorite one.
-Go to the `Simulators </get-started/platforms/pc-simulator>`__ section to get ready-to-use projects that can be run on your PC.
+Go to the :ref:`simulator` section to get ready-to-use projects that can be run on your PC.
 This way you can save the time of porting for now and get some experience with LVGL immediately.

 Add LVGL into your project
 --------------------------